Banking on Indigenous success

 The Commonwealth Bank in Walgett is typical of a remote country town with two staff managing the day-to-day running of the branch.

 “My tasks included opening the bank and preparing for each day, including checking the ATMs.
-Then during the day I would assist with everyday transactions, helping people with their queries and working to understand their financial goals so we could point them in the right direct in terms of their service needs,” Ms Tedim said.
+Then during the day I would assist with everyday transactions, helping people with their queries and working to understand their financial goals so we could point them in the right direction in terms of their service needs,” Ms Tedim said.

 Part of Commonwealth Bank’s Reconciliation Action Plan (RAP) is a target to reach employment parity - 3% Aboriginal and Torres Strait Islander representation across the Group - by December 2026, with a milestone target of 1.5% by December 2020.